Skip to main content

 According to Dr. Lawrence, “promoting helmet use among e-scooter riders and educating motor vehicle drivers on how to maintain safe distances” are things we should all keep in mind.

-The Orthopaedic Trauma Program at Children's Hospital of Philadelphia cares for thousands of injured children and teens each year with injuries of the limbs and spine.
+The Orthopedic Trauma Program cares for thousands of injured children each year.